N-(n-Butyl)thiophosphoric triamide

 N-(n-Butyl)thiophosphoric triamide (NBPT) is the organophosphorus compound with the formula SP(NH2)2(NHC4H9).
+It is an amide of thiophosphoric acid.
 A white solid, NBPT is an "enhanced efficiency fertilizer", intended to limit the release of nitrogen-containing gases following fertilization.
 Regarding its chemical structure, the molecule features tetrahedral phosphorus bonded to sulfur and three amido groups.

 Use

 NBPT functions as an inhibitor of the enzyme urease.
-Urease, pervasive in soil microorganisms, converts urea into ammonia, which is susceptible to volatilization if produced faster than it can utilized by plants.
+Urease, pervasive in soil microorganisms, converts urea into ammonia, which is susceptible to volatilization if produced faster than it can be utilized by plants.
 Approximately 0.5% by weight NBPT is mixed with the urea.